NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/SkinSegmentation/README.md

 3. Annotate the scans.
 4. Train a deep learning approach.
 5. Assess the performance of the proposed model.
-6. Develop a Slicer module with the pre-trained model
+6. Develop a Slicer module with the pre-trained model.

 ## Progress and Next Steps